-The Minister of the Interior is the supreme head of the police in Iceland as well as the Icelandic Coast Guard.
+The Minister of the Justice is the supreme head of the police in Iceland as well as the Icelandic Coast Guard.
 The National Commissioner of the Icelandic Police administers police affairs under the Minister's authority, cf. Article 4 of the Police Act No 90/1996.
-The National Commissioner of the Icelandic Police's role is to perform various administrative functions in fields related to law enforcement, such as providing general instructions to regional commissioners of police and making proposals for rationalisation, co-ordination, development and safety in policing.
+The National Commissioner of the Icelandic Police's role is to perform various administrative functions in fields related to law enforcement, such as providing general instructions to regional commissioners of police and making proposals for rationalisation, co-ordination, development, and safety in policing.
 His/Her office shall grant the regional commissioners of police assistance and support and carry out any police work which calls for centralisation or co-ordination among the offices involved.
 His/Her office is responsible for international police relations.
-In addition, there are certain investigation departments under the office of the National Commissioner of the Icelandic Police, such as departments for tax and economic offences, treason and related offences.
 The role and special tasks of the National Commissioner of the Icelandic Police are laid down in detail in Article 5 of the Police Act.